This album is the reason Needlejuice exists.

 In December 2006, Logan passed away from brain cancer at 29.
 We, along with all his fans, were devastated.
 In the years since, we’ve covered his songs, mimicked his unquestionably unique style, and even named an award after him, all the while cherishing the work he left behind.

 Though Logan released many albums in his lifetime, few held together as a concise piece of art quite like 2003’s Goodbye, My 4-Track.
 The 21-track masterpiece deftly portrayed the full breadth of Logan’s talent.
 Dr. Demento has even referred to it as the “Sgt.
 Pepper’s of comedy music”.

 The album has been a favorite of ours these past 12 years.
 Going back to it elicits the same feeling of wonderment it had upon first listen.
 Late last year, we realized that it never was given a proper LP release.
 In essence, it was the whole impetus behind starting this label in the first place.

-And so, with the support and assistance of Logan’s family and friends, Needlejuice is re-issuing Goodbye, My 4-Track on compact disc for the first time since 2003.
+And so, with the support and assistance of Logan’s family and friends, Needlejuice is reissuing Goodbye, My 4-Track on CD, and issuing on cassette and LP for the first time.
 It’s an honor and privilege to be able to put this out.